Artiston2005/Bypass-Windows-Fast-Startup/README.md

 # Bypass-Windows-Fast-Startup
+A lightweight Windows batch script made to temporarily bypass Fast Startup by performing a true full shutdown.

+## For Bat file
+The batch file instantly performs a full shutdown.

+## For Executable file
-A lightweight Windows batch script that bypasses Fast Startup by performing a true full shutdown.
-Displays a short ASCII progress animation before powering off, with an optional .exe version and custom icon for a cleaner look.
+The executible file displays a 3 second short ASCII progress animation before powering off and custom icon for a cleaner look.

 ## Features
 - Console-based ASCII progress bar